tcpiplab/tournament/README.md

 Relational Databases Course
 ---------------------------

-This README file is for the final assignment for the Udacity Relational Databases course as part of the Fullstack Nanodegree.
+This README file is for the final assignment of the Udacity Relational Databases course as part of the Fullstack Nanodegree.
 Follow these instructions in order.

 PURPOSE
 -------
-The tournament.py script will store the win/lose outcomes of game matches between pairs of players and generate pairings for Swiss-System tournaments, which are described at [this URL](https://en.wikipedia.org/wiki/Swiss-system_tournament)
+The tournament.py script will store the win/lose outcomes of game matches between pairs of players and generate pairings for [Swiss-System tournaments][0].

 FILES
 -----